xiaolei00/yolov5_monocular_camera_ranging/README.md

 `$ python testVideo.py`
 #  to do
 + Finish real-time ranging programme
-+ Fixinaccurate ranging issues in programme
++ Fix accurate ranging issues in programme
 + Improve the readMe documentation
 + Add speed measurement to the program